DoctorBJones/datadictionary/README.md

 #> 61                                           missing     0
 ```

-You can also optionally add labels for variables that have no labels.
+You can also optionally add labels for unlabelled variables.
+You can
-You can specify all columns or only a few.
-You need to pass a named
+specify all columns or only a few.
+You need to pass a named vector where
-vector where the names correspond to columns in your dataset.
+the names correspond to columns in your dataset.

 ``` r